AI 101: Artificial Intelligence for Marketing and Sales Professionals

 How will A.I. affect business?

 This is very intriguing, but is expected that in the next decade many of these companies will 'join the movement'.
-It's, actually, just about time for companies decide to incorporate A.I. solutions to their daily activities.
+It's, actually, just about time for companies to decide to incorporate A.I. solutions into their daily activities.
 In a given moment it will be the difference between staying in business or not.

-I'm sure that if you've read this up to this point you don't want your company to become obsolete.
+We're sure that if you've read this up to this point you don't want your company to become obsolete.
 It's a big step between where we are now and where we will be in 10 years.
 Reliable image recognition, autonomous cars, personal robotic assistants, autonomous surgical robotics.
 They should all be available and the step will become a lot higher.